r--w/pocketbase/README.md

 ## Contributing
 * Go 1.19+ (for making changes in the Go code)
+* While developing use `WithDebug()` client option to see HTTP requests and responses
 * Make sure that all checks are green (run `make check` before commit)
 * Make sure that all tests pass (run `make test` before commit)
 * Create a PR with your changes and wait for review